VolkovLabs/volkovlabs.io/blog/2022-09-13-grafana-variables/index.md

 For that, when you create a dashboard variable, select the Environment data source.

 ![How to use the environment variable as a dashboard variable.](variable.png)

-## Conclusion

-Dashboard, Global, and Environment Variable are valuable instruments to make your dashboard interactive.